JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 # Auto-Update
-To keep our system secure and bug-free, we need to make sure that our Ubuntu packages are regularly updated.
+To keep your system secure and bug-free, you need to make sure that your Ubuntu packages are regularly updated.

 We're going to create an update script and have it automatically run every week.